tobyfan1980/tobyfan1980.github.io/_posts/2017-09-19-DynamicRouting-with-quagga-and-ipsec-vti.md

 ### For routing, quagga is used

 Quagga is a routing software suite implementing many routing protocols including OSPF, RIP, BGP, etc.
+Now a better suit FRRouting is replacing quagga, and soon Ubuntu should have it in its repository.
 In this example, we use RIP.
 So we edit /etc/quagga/daemons as below

 ```